 The remainder of this paper consists of seven sections.
 Section 2 provides an introduction to Esterel and to the specific syntax we use for Kernel Esterel.
 Section 3 explains the semantics and our central results, which have all been checked in Agda.
 With the semantics defined, the paper moves on to discuss implications of specific aspects of our semantics.
 Section 4 discusses constructiveness and how it interacts with our semantics.
 Section 5 gives some example equivalences that our calculus supports and discusses others that it does not.
-Our semantics is executable and section 6 discusses how we test that our semantics is faithful to preexisting semantics and implementations.
-In short, we designed and implemented an executable version of our semantics and used it to find bugs in Esterel implementations.
+Our semantics is executable and section 6 discusses how we test that our semantics is faithful to preexisting semantics and used it to find bugs in Esterel implementations.
 We also automatically typeset the figures in the paper from the semantics and use it to test all of the examples in the paper.
 Section 7 discusses a standard reduction that we designed to aid in testing but have not proven, and we conclude with a discussion of related work in section 8.